srid/nix-config/README.md

 https://github.com/andywhite37/nixos/blob/master/DUAL_BOOT_WINDOWS_GUIDE.md

 When following these instructions note that the builtin Windows disk manager can do the resize of C: partition; no need to install third-party partition tools.
+Then,

+- Pre-install, go to BIOS and
-Also, remember to disable Secure Boot before installing NixOS.
+  - disable Secure Boot
+  - set Sleep State to Linux
+- Post-install

-Use kernel 5.8+ (nixos-unstable has it) for better drivers.
+  - Use kernel 5.8+ (nixos-unstable has it) for better drivers.

+For more information, see https://wiki.archlinux.org/index.php/Lenovo_ThinkPad_X1_Carbon_(Gen_7)

 ### Thinkpad P71